Hotel’s location in Gdansk city centre surrounded by Baltic charm

 - The Radisson Blu Hotel is on the left.

-Once a famous harbour town, modern-day Gdansk is the greatest economic, scientific and cultural centre on Poland's Baltic Coast.
-Combined with Sopot and Gdynia, the city makes up what is known as the Tricity, featuring old-world architecture, a beautiful seaside location, quaint cafés and creative museums.
-Completely demolished during World War II bombings, the city of Gdansk has carefully pieced itself back together to become one of the most visited cities in Poland.
+Once a famous harbour town and completely demolished by bombings during World War II , modern-day Gdansk is a centre of business, science and culture on Poland's Baltic Coast.
+Along with Sopot and Gdynia, the city makes up what is known as the Tricity, featuring a beautiful seaside location, old-world architecture, charming eateries and creative museums.
+These charms make Gdansk one of the most visited cities in Poland.